-An art historian specialising in Italian Renaissance art, Jennifer received her PhD from the Johns Hopkins University and MA from the Courtauld Institute of Art.
+An art historian and curator specialising in Italian Renaissance and Baroque art, Jennifer is also interested in transhistorical studies, making connections between historic and contemporary art in particular.
+She received her PhD from the Johns Hopkins University and MA from the Courtauld Institute of Art.

 Her research has been supported by the Getty Research Institute, the Kress Foundation, the Metropolitan Museum of Art and the Villa I Tatti, The Harvard Center for Italian Renaissance Studies.

 At King's she is responsible for overseeing the Visual Commentary on Scripture project (theVCS.org), a free online resource which commissions scholars to curate digital exhibitions on art and the bible, and for convening and teaching KCL’s collaborative MA ‘Christianity & the Arts’ with the National Gallery.

 From 2007-17 she worked as a Curator at the National Gallery, curating exhibitions including: ‘Devotion by Design: Italian Altarpieces before 1500’ (2011), ‘Visions of Paradise: Botticini’s Palmieri Altarpiece’ (2015-16) and ‘Monochrome: Painting in Black and White’ (2017-18).
 Her next exhibition ‘The Woman at the Window’ opens at Dulwich Picture Gallery in 2021.

 Research interests and PhD supervision